stefcenti2022/PyBer_Analysis/README.md

 To help with the visualizations, this project used Matplotlib and Jupyter Notebook to the charts that are used in this analysis.
 The charts presented show the various relationships between city types and other data such as the number of riders, drivers, and fares.

-The results of the analyis will be covered first followed by a summary of recommendations based on the results of this analysis.
+The results of the analysis will be covered first followed by a summary of recommendations based on the results of this analysis.

 ## Results

 There are 3 distinct city types included in PyBer's data: Urban, Suburban, and Rural.
 The datasets from these different types of cities vary greatly when comparing one against the other.
 This section contains several charts showing these relationships in a concise, clear manner.

-The results are divided into the following sections to show the differences between the 3 differenty city types for these Ride-sharing metrics:
+The results are divided into the following sections to show the differences between the 3 different city types for these Ride-sharing metrics:
 - Total Rides
 - Total Drivers
 - Total Fares
+- Average Fare per Ride
-- Average Fare per Ride and Driver
+- Average Fare per Driver
-- Total Fare
+- Total Weekly Fares by City Type

-Before analysis, the 2 input files, city_data.csv and ride_data.csv were read in and merged to create a simple dataframe to analyize various stats such as Total Drivers and sum of all Fares for each city type.
+Before analysis, the 2 input files, city_data.csv and ride_data.csv were read in and merged to create a simple dataframe to analyze various stats such as Total Drivers and sum of all Fares for each city type.
 Later this data was used to create more complicated relationships to get a better understanding of how the stats were affected by the different types of cities to present a multi-line graph entitled "Total Fare by City Type".

 The Pyber Summary dataframe can be seen here: